Are there any minimum requirements to enter?

 Are there cut-off times?

-Can my family and friends support me on the course?
+Can my family and friends meet me on the course?

 What happens if I retire?